lasselundstenjensen/itu-bds-sdse/lessons/03-golang-introduction/Z-(Optional)-Master-The-Shell-Workshop.md

 \>: The carrot symbol (>) will be used to show the output of a given command

 ### cd (change directory)
 One of the most used commands will be `cd` which will change your directory to whatever directory you pass it.
-If left blank it will move you to (~/$HOME) which is your home directory.
+If left blank, it will move you to `~` or `$HOME`, which is your home directory.
 ```bash
 user:current$ cd
 > user:~$